AdrKacz/IA-BDI/README.md

 # Spaceship strategy

-Spaceship will wander until it finds a target.
+The *spaceship* will wander until it finds a target.
 If it doesn't carry a resource it will look for a **resource** and if it carries a resource it will look for its **home**.

-While leaving its home, spaceship will release *blue markers*, to indicate the way back home.
+While leaving its home, the *spaceship* will release *blue markers*, to indicate the way back home.

-After having found a resource, spaceship will release *red markers*, to indicate where resources are.
+After having found a resource, the *spaceship* will release *red markers*, to indicate where resources are.

 *In code, "marker" is replaced with "pheromone".
-This is so because it mainly takes its influence from pheromone phenomenon in ants.*
+This is so because it mainly takes its influence from pheromone phenomenons in ants.*

-Spaceship has six sensors in front of it to measure the concentration of markers.
+The *spaceships* has six sensors in front of it to measure the concentration of markers.
 Three *blue sensors* are for *blue markers* and three *red sensors* are for *red markers*.

 The *blue sensors* and *red sensors* are laid out the same.
 One to the left at **-45°**, one just in front at **0°**, and one to the right at **+45°**.

-Based on the value measured with its sensors, spaceship will change its `_desired_direction`.
+Based on the value measured with its sensors, the *spaceship* will change its `_desired_direction`.

 `_desired_direction` is the direction spaceship try to move in.
 The direction is controlled by two hyper-parameters  `steer_strength`, and `max_speed`.